crate/cloud-reference/docs/overview.rst

 username and password (Cognito) or using Microsoft Azure *Active Directory*.

 If you don't have a Cloud Console account yet, follow the steps in the `signup tutorial`_.
-Select the sign-in method you wish to use.
+Select the authentication method you wish to use.
 From there, you will be given the option to sign up.

 Once signed in, you will be presented with your :ref:`organization overview
 <overview-org-overview>` on the Organization page.